University of Minnesota Athletics

 Bryan Nardo joined the University of Minnesota football staff as Senior Defensive Assistant in January 2026.

-Prior to his time at Charlotte, Nardo spent the 2023-24 seasons as the Defensive Coordinator at Oklahoma State.
+Prior to his time in Charlotte, Nardo spent the 2023-24 seasons as the Defensive Coordinator at Oklahoma State.

-In 2023, Nardo led a defense that helped Oklahoma State reach the Big XII conference championship game and secure a 10-win season with a victory against Texas A&M in the Texas Bowl.
-The Cowboy defense held opponents to less than 14 points in the second half eight times during the season.
-They averaged giving up 10.8 points per second half on the year, which ranked among the top 20 of power conference teams.
+In 2023, Nardo led a defense that helped Oklahoma State reach the Big XII Conference championship came and secure a 10-win season with a victory against Texas A&M in the Texas Bowl.
+Known for impressive second-half adjustments, the Cowboy defense held opponents to less than 14 points in the second half eight times during the season.
+They allowed only 10.8 points per second half on the year.
 Oklahoma State also forced 23 turnovers to rank among the top 20 in the FBS and marked the team’s highest total since 2017.

-Year-over-year, the 2023 Cowboy defense improved in Rushing Defense, Scoring Defense, Red Zone Defense, Defensive Touchdowns, Total Sacks and Takeaways.
+In Nardo’s first year in Stillwater, the 2023 Cowboy defense improved in rushing defense, scoring defense, red zone defense, defensive touchdowns, sacks, and takeaways.
 The Cowboys also finished No. 2 in the nation in fourth down defense with a conversion rate of just 24 percent, stopping opponents on 19 of 25 attempts.

-Martin was a first team All-Big 12 selection and linebacker Collin Oliver earned second team honors.
+Martin was a first team All-Big 12 selection and fellow linebacker Collin Oliver earned second team honors.
+Both Martin (third round) and Oliver (fifth round) were selected in the 2025 NFL Draft.
+Safeties Kendal Daniels and Cam Epps also earned All-Big 12 Accolades after the 2023 Season.

 During his career, Nardo has mentored 28 all-conference linebackers with three of them adding All-America recognition.

 Nardo spent the 2022 season as the Defensive Coordinator at Gannon University.
-During his stint at Gannon, Nardo improved the Golden Knights in nearly every defensive category, including scoring defense, yards per play, rush defense, pass defense and total defense.
+Nardo improved the Golden Knights in nearly every defensive category, including scoring defense, yards per play, rush defense, pass defense and total defense.
 Gannon’s total defense average improved from 393.3 in 2021 to 287.4 in his lone season there.
 It was Gannon’s lowest total yards per game allowed average in 20 seasons.
+The Golden Knights also defeated in-city rival Mercyhurst 49-14 to regain the Niagara Cup.

-Two of his players at Gannon, defensive back Chris Farnsworth and defensive end Nick White, also earned honorable mention All-America honors while helping lead the Golden Knights to an 8-3 overall record.
+Two of his players at Gannon, safety Chris Farnsworth and defensive end Nick White, earned honorable mention All-America honors while helping lead the Golden Knights to an 8-3 record.

 Nardo spent eight seasons as the Defensive Coordinator at Emporia State.
 He was selected as a member of the American Football Coaches Association (AFCA) 35 Under 35 Coaches Leadership Institute in 2019, which was his final year at Emporia State.

-At Emporia State, he lead a defense that helped the program to a 63-32 record with five postseason appearances.
+At Emporia State, he led a defense that helped the program to a 63-32 record with five postseason appearances.

-The 63 wins during the eight seasons are more than any other decade of Emporia State football, and were the second-most in the MIAA during that time.
-The Hornets won two bowl games (2012 and 2018) while making the NCAA Division II Playoffs in 2013, 2015 and 2016, being ranked as high as No. 4 in the country.
+The 63 wins during those eight seasons are more than any other decade of Emporia State football, and were the second-most in the MIAA during that time.
+The Hornets won two bowl games (2012 and 2018) while making the NCAA Division II Playoffs in 2013, 2015 and 2016.
+They were ranked as high as No. 4 in the country.

 Nardo coached two linebackers to All-American accolades during those eight years, Ben Carlson in 2012 and Jace McDown in 2019.
 They were the first to earn that honor for the Hornets since 1999.
 Six different Hornet linebackers recorded 100-plus tackles in a season, with two others recording more than 90.
 In 2015, for the first time in MIAA history, all three starting linebackers at Emporia State surpassed 100 tackles.